matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 are encrypted according to the backups ``auth_data`` and added to the backup by calling ``PUT /room_keys/keys?version=$v`` or one of its variants, and can be retrieved by calling ``GET /room_keys/keys?version=$v`` or one of its variants.
+Keys can only be written to the most recently created version of the backup.
 Backups can also be deleted using ``DELETE /room_keys/version``, or individual keys can be deleted using ``DELETE /room_key/keys?version=$v`` or one of its variants.